Back to Blog

 From Manual Labor to Strategic Automation

-This is absolutely critical on a platform where user engagement is off the charts.
-TikTok now has over 1.6 billion monthly active users who, on average, open the app 15 times a day.
-With more than 34 million videos being uploaded daily, automation is the only way for a serious business to cut through the noise.
+TikTok now has over 1.6 billion monthly active users who open the app 15 times a day on average, with more than 34 million videos uploaded daily.
+Automation isn't optional at that scale.
+It's the only way a serious business cuts through the noise.
+For teams looking to go further, broader strategies for automating repetitive tasks can unlock big operational wins.

 Your Pre-Integration Checklist